hyperhq/docs.hyper.sh-hyper/Reference/API/2016-04-04 [Ver. 1.23]/Func/update.md

 * Env - A list of environment variables in the form of ["VAR=value"[,"VAR2=value2"]].
 * Header - The http response headers of the endpoint of function status query.
 * MaxLimit - The maximum number of function call which waiting for completed, default (-1) is unlimit.
+* Timeout - The maximum execution duration of function call, default is 300.

 **Status Codes**: